stagbl/stagbl/DMStagProposal.md

 "Raw" access to vectors is of course still available, for expert users.

-In addition, two other access methods are provided, one which is likely more performant, but requires more assumptions from the user, and another which is less error-prone but likely will involve more overhead.
+In addition, two other access methods are provided, one analogous to using `DMDAVecGetArrayDOF()`, and one similar to using `MatStencil`.

 ### Method 1

-Here, the user must accept the convention about which element degress of freedom are attached to, "under the hood".
-Namely, that a degree of freedom which is not element-centered is grouped with the element above, right, or in front of it, and that ordering within an element follows the same "S shape".
-This, and the fact that local vectors are padded with ghosts, allows access to vectors much like a DMDA with multiple degrees of freedom.
-This simply uses e.g. `VecGetValues2d()` internally.
+TODO update this

 ### Method 2